The Copenhagen Daycare Project

 You can read more about CIP here.

-Within The Copenhagen Daycare Project, we develop and test a new observation method (Social Emotion Regulation Strategies, SERS).
+Within The Copenhagen Daycare Project, we develop and test a new observational method.
 This tool aims to support daycare providers to identify and understand children who may need extra help with developing good strategies to cope with difficult emotions.

 Based on the CIP video recordings, made in the first part of the research project, we will observe the children's behavior in relation to their daycare providers during their daily activities.
 We are interested in the many different ways in which children express their emotions through their behavior, as well as how and when children approach an adult.

-This part of the project will contribute to the development of SERS, which in the long term will support the daycare providers in understanding children's varying, social, and emotional behavior and identifying and supporting the children who need extra support.
+This part of the project will contribute to the development of the observational method, which in the long term will support the daycare providers in understanding children's varying, social, and emotional behavior and identifying and supporting the children who need extra support.

 Should you have any questions, please contact: